This book is a forthcoming release and is not yet available

 Earthquake Resistant Engineering Structures XIII

-Edited By: W.P De Wilde, Free University of Brussels, Belgium and member of WIT Board of Directors and G. Marseglia, Link Campus University, Italy
+Edited By: S. Hernández, University of A Coruña, Spain and member of WIT Board of Directors and G. Marseglia, Link Campus University, Italy

 $140.00 (free shipping)